nyoungstudios/Photoshop-Resize-Scripts/README.md

 2. Open Adobe Photoshop.
 3. Click "File" -> "Scripts" -> "Browse".
 4. Select which script file that you want to run.
-5. A dialog box will open asking which folder of jpg photos that you want to resize.
+5. A dialog box will open asking which folder you want the script to run on.
 6. After selecting the folder, the script will run; so, sit back and wait.

 ## Details